emalfiza/temple-library/README.md

 1. For the final tests, as throughout the entire development and design process, I continuously tested a multitude of screen sizes using Chrome Developer tools.
 Each time there was a change in navigation, design, functionality etc., how it looked on every size screen was always checked.
 At the final when I was happy with everything I checked the responsiveness on the [Am I Responsive](http://ami.responsivedesign.is/#)

 It was found during final user device tests that individual phone settings, on any mobile screen size the Navbar logo font size was overlapping and line breaking on the viewport this all fixed by setting media query and as well as the h4 and h5 font size was very large for the small screens as it was the materialize default font size setup which was not really visually appealling so again media query added.

-Another issue that was noticed during development was the effect zoom has on large screens sometimes (though not repeatedly) on the view story layout.
-It seems to happen on zoom 0-50% though not reproduceably.

 ## Compatibility